Akshataa28/College-Management-System-SQL/README.md

 - Relational Database Design

 ## Features
-- Designed a relational database using primary and foreign keys
+- Designed a relational database using primary and foreign keys.
-- Created tables for students, professors, courses, enrollments, and college details
+- Created tables for students, professors, courses, enrollments, and college details.
-- Implemented DDL, DML, and DQL operations
+- Implemented DDL, DML, and DQL operations.
-- Used joins, subqueries, views, and window functions
+- Used joins, subqueries, views, and window functions.
 - Generated analytical insights such as department-wise student count and professor salary analysis.